Debt with claim priority

 Senior Debt or a Senior Note is money owed by a company that has first claims on a company’s cash flows.
 It is more secure than any other debt such as subordinated debt (also known as junior debt) because senior debt is usually collateralized by assets.
 This means the lender is granted a first lien claim on the company’s property, plant or equipment in the event that the company fails to fulfill its repayment obligations.
 The most common types of senior debt are Senior Term Debt and Revolving Credit Facility.
 These are provided by the commercial or corporate banking departments of a bank.

-As shown in the diagram, financing the company through senior debt will provide the lowest risk and highest priority of repayment when compared to other securities.
+As shown in the diagram above, financing the company through senior debt will provide the lowest risk and highest priority of repayment when compared to other securities.
 Debtholders, typically bondholders and banks, will be entitled to repayment before shareholders, should the company go through bankruptcy and liquidation.
 As it is borrowed money, each layer of debt has a corresponding interest rate payment schedule, where the company will make regular principal and interest payments.
-Moreover, to avoid carrying too much debt and potential insolvency, senior debtholders will prevent the company from issuing junior debts.
+Moreover, to avoid carrying too much debt and potential insolvency, senior debtholders will often prevent the company from issuing junior debts.
 This is stated in the senior debt covenants to protect the lender.

 Senior debt is accessible by various businesses and widely offered by major banks.
 These banks generally have a low cost of funding and a profitable spread between this cost and the interest rate they charge to their borrowers.
-Furthermore, to maintain a healthy financial system, financial regulators implement standards and requirements that encourage banks to take less risk and therefore, focus more on offering “senior” financial products.
+Furthermore, to maintain a healthy financial system, financial regulators implement standards and requirements that encourage banks to take less risk and focus more on offering “senior” financial products.

 Unsecured Senior debt is different in that it doesn’t have a pledged asset as collateral.
 Instead, the debtholders have a claim against the company’s general assets.
-If the company goes bankrupt, unsecured senior debtholders will be first in line to get paid off from the other assets of the company, excluding the pledge assets for the secured senior debtholders.
+If the company goes bankrupt, unsecured senior debtholders will be first in line to get paid off from the assets of the company, excluding the pledged assets for the secured senior debtholders.
 Any remaining assets after this will go to the subordinated debtholders.